stlab/libraries/libraries/channel/process/close.md

 full-name: process::close
 pure-name: close
 declaration:
-description: This method is called on an await-process whenever the process state is `await_forever` and the incoming queue went dry.
+description: This optional method is called on an await-process whenever the process state is `await_forever` and the incoming queue went dry.
 As well it is called when an exception is thrown while calling `await` or `yield` and no `set_error()`is available.
 entities:
   - kind: methods
     list: